vdiaz1x/CryptoApp/README.md

 -As a user, I have invested in cryptocurrency and I need to be able to keep track of my investments across exchange platforms.

--As a user, I also want to have a visualization of all of my coins in one graphical representation so I can easily compare my coin investments.
+- As a user, I also want to have a visualization of all of my coins in one graphical representation so I can easily compare my coin investments.

--Users should also be able to comment on their crypto investments to keep track of changes that they have made.
+- Users should also be able to comment on their crypto investments to keep track of changes that they have made.
 - This comment data across users could eventually create a forum or community around cryptocurrency investments.

--Viewing coin metrics across coins will allow people to see in real-time how their coins are measuring up against each other.
+- Viewing coin metrics across coins will allow people to see in real-time how their coins are measuring up against each other.

 - Also, aggregating a news feed based on the users coin list will allow users to see why their investments are changing.